 - First and foremost, the health and safety of students, faculty, staff, and our neighbors in the Brunswick community;

 - Providing an excellent Bowdoin education to every student;

 - Strengthening the bonds of our community; and

 - Being good stewards of our financial resources.

-- The campus will remain closed to the public for the fall semester in order to protect the health of Bowdoin students, faculty, and staff and the broader Brunswick community.
+- The campus will remain closed to the public in order to protect the health of Bowdoin students, faculty, and staff and the broader Brunswick community.